VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 ![[COMP3153 Exalidraw.excalidraw|1000px]]

 For simplicity, cars can only cross straight.
+However, this may be modified

 ## Implementation Details
 ### Non-determinism